PS/IS 276 Battery Park City School

 MANHATTAN NY 10001 Map

+The lower and middle school grades are mostly kept apart, with different lunch periods, and most classes on separate floors.
+Class sizes are large in the middle school and there are no lockers, so middle school students store their coats in their homeroom class.
 The school’s gym is large enough to be used for practice by nearby high schools and there is an outdoor track and a small play area with climbing equipment.
-Middle school students get art twice a week, and participate in drama, chorus and woodwind and brass band.
-A sound-proofed music room is used exclusively by the lower school.
+The large, airy library is open to students during lunchtime recess.
+A sound-proof music room is used exclusively by the lower school.

 Manhattan Youth runs a fee-based after school program that goes until 6 pm.
 Students can also participate in a variety of lunch clubs such as chess, drama, and puzzles for the lower school and TED talks, improvisation, community service and chorus for the middle school.

 Special education: A modified form of Integrated Co-Teaching (ICT) is offered in some grades, where a special education teacher splits her time between two classes, each lead by a general education teacher and each serving a mix of general education students and small groups (five or six) of students with special needs.
 In other grades, special education teachers work with students in classrooms and on a pull-out basis.

 Admissions: For elementary school, priority to zoned students.
 For middle school, priority to continuing 5th-graders, then to zoned students, and then to District 2 students or residents.
 For the latter two groups, the school will give additional preference to students who demonstrate interest by signing in at an information session, school tour, open house or at a middle school fair.
 (Laura Zingmond, February 2014)